ShreyaGuha/China_Data_Evaluation/DataPrep/By_location/readme.md

-Prepares the data for location-wise evaluation (province level)
+Prepares the data for location-wise evaluation (linked with station IDs)